ahmedalmazidi92/cw4/README.md

 The directories of the interfaces must be included in the classpath in order for the program to work.

 Known issues with the JUnit Tests:
-Due to an issue with Eclipse, the JUnit tests do not work while the package is declared.
-If the tests do not work, simply remove 'package tests' on the top of each test file
+Due to an issue with Eclipse, the JUnit tests do not work while the package is declared, if the tests are done on the command terminal.
+If the tests do not work, simply remove 'package tests' on the top of each test file, or run them on Eclipse.